AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 :ref:`Debugging`.

-To automatically connect to the correct remote debug agent when starting a debugging session (using the menu `Debug->Initialize`), be sure to specify the `Program host` and `Protocol` project properties, as described in the previous section.
+To automatically connect to the correct remote debug agent when starting a debugging session (using the menu :menuselection:`Debug->Initialize`), be sure to specify the `Program host` and `Protocol` project properties, as described in the previous section.

 For example, if you're using the *Tornado* environment, with a target server called `target_ppc`, set the `Protocol` to `wtx` and the `Program host` to `target_ppc`.

-Once the debugger is initialized, you can also connect to a remote agent by using the menu `Debug->Debug->Connect to Board...`.
-This will open a dialog where you can specify the target name (e.g. the name of your
-.. index:: board
+Once the debugger is initialized, you can also connect to a remote agent by using the menu :menuselection:`Debug->Debug->Connect to Board...`.
+This will open a dialog where you can specify the target name (e.g. the name of your .. index:: board

 board or debug agent) and the communication protocol.

-In order to load a new module on the target, you can select the menu `Debug->Debug->Load File...`.
+In order to load a new module on the target, you can select the menu :menuselection:`Debug->Debug->Load File...`.

-If a module has been loaded on the target and is not known to the current debug session, use the menu `Debug->Debug->Add Symbols...` to load the symbol tables in the current debugger.
+If a module has been loaded on the target and is not known to the current debug session, use the menu :menuselection:`Debug->Debug->Add Symbols...` to load the symbol tables in the current debugger.

 Similarly, if you are running the underlying debugger (gdb) on a remote machine, you can specify the name of this machine by setting the `Tools host`